AvielSheto/Apple-Store-Clone/README.md

-# Ecommerce manage Apple Clone:
+# E-commerce store management manage Apple Clone:
 React app using redux, routing, Firebase, style and mobile responsiveness with bootstraps and MUI.

 link to app :